I need to clarify something right off the bat. Even though this looks like a post I wrote for you, I actually wrote it for me.

 I have visited Egypt 11 times.
-It’s not perfect but it has its charm.
+It’s not perfect, but it has its charms.
 Egyptians are known for their warmth and sense of humor.
 We are also everywhere.
 Egyptians where the first Arabs to migrate to America in the late 60’s.

-Take a look at Egypt.

-There are a few more structures than the pyramids.
-And roads!
-My friends in the 3rd grade didn’t believe me that there are roads, with cars, not just camels.
-Eat it kids from the 3rd grade!
+Take a look at Egypt: there are a few more structures than just the pyramids.
+And roads, btw!
+My friends in 3rd grade insisted that Egypt has no roads or cars, just camels.
+So eat it, kids from 3rd grade!

 6. My middle name is Shariff.
 Yes, my name is Omar Shariff.
 Like the actor.
 No, not the guy who plays the terrorist in all the actions movies these days.
 I’m talking about Dr. Zhivago and Laurence of Arabia.
 Yeah, baby!